pedromst2000/Cross_Sum_Number_App/README.md

    ```

 3. **Check Python Version**:
-   Ensure you are using Python 3.x.
+   Ensure you are using the latest version of Python.
 You can check your Python version by running:

    ```bash
    python --version